How to Install Shoe Molding for the Perfect Finishing Touch

-In most homes, base shoe molding teams up with baseboards in rooms that have hard flooring surfaces such as tile, stone, sheet vinyl, hardwood, and laminate.
-For years, quarter-round molding (an obvious name based on its end view) was considered the base shoe.
-The only real question was whether you chose 1/2- or 3/4-inch quarter round.
-But there is actually a wide range of base shoe profiles, or you can make your own moldings—even in a modestly equipped shop.
+In most homes, shoe molding teams up with baseboards in rooms that have hard flooring surfaces such as tile, stone, sheet vinyl, hardwood, and laminate.
+For years, quarter-round molding (a name based on its end view) was considered the primary base shoe option.
+The only real question was whether you chose 1/2- or 3/4-inch quarter-round trim.
+But there is actually a wide range of shoe molding profiles, and you can even make your own base molding.

-The small scale and simple lines of most base shoes make it easy to cope the inside corners.
+The small scale and simple lines of most base shoe molding make it easy to cope the inside corners.
 After cutting the copes in a roomful of baseboard, it will seem like a quick and easy job.
-The flexibility of base shoe enables you to bend it to conform with the wavy floors that are almost universal in older homes and still quite common in new construction.
+The flexibility of base shoe molding enables you to bend it to conform with wavy floors that are almost universal in older homes and still quite common in new construction.